-The most recent chapter in the castle’s history is a major conservation project to preserve the castle for the future.
-A 19th century barn, once home to a blacksmith’s workshop is now a state of the art visitor centre and a central hub of the castle.
+Work has also been completed on the 19th century barn.
+Once home to a blacksmith’s workshop, the barn is now a state of the art visitor centre and a central hub of the castle.
 Visitors can explore the fascinating museum displays and learn about the long and turbulent history of the castle.
 The new gift shop has a colourful range of books, toys and souvenirs and a great selection of armour for any budding knights who visit.

-The Liquorice Café offers a welcome break with indoor and outdoor seating and a tempting array of delectable treats.
+The Liquorice Café (open from summer 2019) offers a welcome break with indoor and outdoor seating and a tempting array of delectable treats.

 The historic ruins of Pontefract Castle provide the perfect backdrop for a range of exciting events and activities throughout the year.
 From the grandeur of the spectacular Proms in the Castle, and the wonderful wide open space for games and battle re-enactments, to the eerie darkness of the mysterious dungeon.